-- Abstract information from patient records for reimbursement purposes. - Research and rely on knowledge of correct medical terminology, anatomy and physiology, and disease processes to assign appropriate codes according to national and international guidelines. - Complete clean claims for private and government insurances. - Analyze Explanations of Benefits and Remittance Advice forms and take appropriate action. - Use computer applications and software specific to the billing/coding environment. - Maintain confidentiality of health information and adhere to regulations pertaining to privacy laws and guidelines. - Professionally interact in the healthcare environment with healthcare providers, patients/clients, and the public.
+- · Abstract information from patient records for reimbursement purposes. - Research and rely on knowledge of correct medical terminology, anatomy and physiology, and disease processes to assign appropriate codes according to national and international guidelines. - Complete clean claims for private and government insurances. - Analyze Explanations of Benefits and Remittance Advice forms and take appropriate action. - Use computer applications and software specific to the billing/coding environment. - Maintain confidentiality of health information and adhere to regulations pertaining to privacy laws and guidelines. - Professionally interact in the healthcare environment with healthcare providers, patients/clients, and the public.

-Tuition and Fees \$8,374
+Tuition and Fees \$8,544

 Application Fee \$30

-Books/Supplies \$4,491
+Books/Supplies \$3,096

-Total \$12,895
+Total \$11,670

-Fall 2015 MUS Student Health Insurance Premiums will be changing.
-Please check the Health Insurance website and/or Student Central for confirmed premium rates.
+Fall 2017 MUS Student Health Insurance Premiums will be changing.
+Please check the Health Insurance website (http:// students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of \$21 per credit for online/hybrid courses.